Game-Warrior/blog/docs/2023-03-18-Fediverse-essay.md

 # Future of the Fediverse

-The future of the Fediverse is bright as research firm GlobalData forcasts,&ldquo;GlobalData predicts a rise of &lsquo;fediverse&rsquo; or &lsquo;federated universe&rsquo;.
-It is an ensemble of federated (i.e. interconnected) servers that are used for web publishing (i.e. social networking, microblogging, blogging, or websites) and file hosting&rdquo;.
-They also said this regarding a Fediverse Spring as &ldquo;new platforms with a decenteralized but conected multiserver proposition provide new experiences&rdquo; I hope that this research firm is correct as it would hopefully popularize the Fediverse and FLOSS software.
+The future of the Fediverse is bright as research firm GlobalData forcasts, GlobalData predicts a rise of fediverse or federated universe.
+It is an ensemble of federated (i.e. interconnected) servers that are used for web publishing (i.e. social networking, microblogging, blogging, or websites) and file hosting.
+They also said this regarding a Fediverse Spring as new platforms with a decenteralized but conected multiserver proposition provide new experiences I hope that this research firm is correct as it would hopefully popularize the Fediverse and FLOSS software.

 [Fediverse&rsquo; predicted to overtake metaverse in 2023](https://www.itweb.co.za/content/rW1xLv5nPd47Rk6m)